-Fully extend the tilt cylinder to angle the guards down.
+Extend the tilt cylinder to angle the guards down in small increments to help the guards get underneath the downed crop.

-Lower the air pressure [increasing cutter bar weight] to prevent cutter bar riding on top of down crop.
+If needed, lower the air pressure (increasing the cutter bar weight) to prevent the cutter bar riding on top of down crop.